Social Media

 Hong Kong Salvation Army – Accepts Donations Of Clothes, Children’s Toys, Books And More

 The Salvation Army is one of the most established organisations for recycling goods.
 Some of the collected items go to those in need, such as the elderly, street sleepers and ex-prisoners; the rest go to the Salvation Army’s retail chain, sold with a discount.
 It accepts all re-wearables (but note it does not accept towels and underwear).
 For bigger items get in touch and they’ll arrange a pickup.
 There are more than 200 collection points throughout Hong Kong.
-If you have a lot to give away (five or more large bags of clothing, or heavy items such as fitness equipment and large musical instruments etc.) you can arrange a pickup.
+If you have a lot to give away (five or more large bags of clothing, or heavy items such as fitness equipment and large musical instruments etc.) you can arrange a pick-up.

 What you can donate: All wearable clothing, children’s toys, books (including school/educational books), small electrical appliances, fitness equipment, musical instruments and more